How to save & take care of a kitten and feral cats - an advocacy tool kit

 It’s important that your legislators, animal control officers, and animal shelter staff know that many people in their community want humane policies for cats.
 There is great political strength in standing together, with one voice, to say that we need laws and policies that protect the lives of cats.

 Start out by networking with other people who have done similar campaigns or other undertakings.
-Check out the Alley Cat Allies Feral Friends Network® to find and connect with other advocates and organizations in your area.
-Feral friends are advocates, experts, and veterinary professionals working across the country and around the world to help cats and the people who care for them.
-Our members are experienced in caring and/or advocating for cats and joined our network to become a resource for their community and save even more cats’ lives.
+Check out the Alley Cat Allies Community Resource Tool to find and connect with other advocates and organizations in your area.
+These advocates, experts, and veterinary professionals work across the country and around the world to help cats and the people who care for them.

 You might also approach leaders of other local community groups that do not focus on animal issues and ask them about the best ways to get things done in your community.
 They may also be able to help you set up appointments with the decision makers who you will need to meet with to effect change in your area.